 Housing and Dining Accommodation Appeals

-If the Housing Accommodation Review Committee finds that a requested accommodation is not necessary or unreasonable, the student may file a written appeal with the Accommodation Appeal Team.
-This team comprises campus leadership members who were not a part of the original decision and is led by the Assistant Vice President and Dean for Intercultural Engagement.
+If the Housing Accommodation Review Committee finds that a requested accommodation is unreasonable or not necessary, the student may file a written appeal with the Assistant Dean and Director with the Office for Disability & Access.
 Students will receive information about the reconsideration process upon receiving a denial notification.
 Students should be advised that there is only one reconsideration opportunity: the final decision regarding the request.